 Natural gas: A blessing or a curse to West Virginia?

-Posted on behalf of The Bell Law Firm, PLLC on Apr 28, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Apr 28, 2011 in Wrongful Death

 Earlier this month, the Marcellus Gas and Manufacturing Development Act became law.
 The law signals West Virginia's wholesale embrace of the natural gas boom.
 After all, the Marcellus formation lies under most of the state, and extracting the gas deposits could pump millions, even trillions of dollars into the state's economy.
 But a series of accidentsons.html">accidents in other states have consumer advocates and environmentalists wondering if lawmakers here didn't move a little too fast.

 The legislative findings section of the law presents a laundry list of reasons to move ahead with the drilling, along with recommendations to agencies that they make the development process easier.

 The explanation of the state's support of development offers no surprises.
 First, natural gas will help to free the country from its reliance on foreign oil.